my-creative-hub/blog/docs/posts/general/002-mom-to-mentor.md

 slug: mom-to-mentor
 ---

-# Mom to Mentor: A Plot Twist I Never Saw Coming
+# Mom to Mentor

+## A Plot Twist I Never Saw Coming

 If you'd told me ten years ago that I’d go from juggling snack boxes and story time to reviewing pull requests and mentoring junior developers, I would’ve laughed out loud—probably while picking glitter out of my hair or stepping on a Lego barefoot.